radixdlt/radix-engine-toolkit/README.md

     rustup toolchain install nightly
     ```

-3. The transaction library is build for different targets.
+3. The radix engine toolkit is build for different targets.
 Rustup requires that the configuration for all of these targets is installed priod to building

     ```
     rustup target add \